Frequently Asked Questions

 Open Brewery DB is a free dataset and API with public information on breweries, cideries, brewpubs, and bottleshops.

-The goal of this project is to keep an up-to-date, community-driven, and publically available database of breweries for the betterment of the beer community and the joy of web developers and data analysts.
+This project aims to keep an up-to-date, community-driven, and publicly available database of breweries for the betterment of the beer community and the joy of web developers and data analysts.

 Open Brewery DB started after I wanted to create an interactive map of dog-friendly breweries.
-As I began the project, we realized there was no easy way to get data on breweries.
-While there are other websites and resources available, none had an easy-to-use, publically-accessible API.
+As I began the project, we realized there was no easy way to get brewery data.
+While other websites and resources are available, none had an easy-to-use, publicly-accessible API.
 Open Brewery DB was born!

 You are welcome to use the dataset for any projects with credit to Open Brewery DB.